 Evans dealt with the Tits group and 25 of the 26 sporadic groups.

 Bray dealt with the final group, the Janko group $J_4$ .

 The papers of Wilcox and Evans were published in the Journal of Algebra in 2009.
-But Bray's work has never been published.
-So there is no proof of the conjecture in the literature.
+But Bray's work has was not published at the time.